deeplearninc/auger-ai/README.md

   - delete - deletes DataSet on Auger Cloud and clears DataSet name from auger.yaml

 - experiment
+  - list - list all Experiment(s) for the DataSet
   - start - starts Experiment with selected DataSet; Experiment settings configured in auger.yaml
   - stop - stops running experiment.
   - leaderboard - shows leaderboard of the currently running or the last completed experiment.